yin-gz/Multi-Channel-Proto/README.md

 Run "./data/parse.py" to generate the sentences' dependency trees.
 Data after parsing should be put in `./data/origin_parse' directory.

 3. Download pretrain checkpoint

 Due to the large size, the pre-trained Glove files and BERT pretrain checkpoint are not included.
-You can download them [here](https://drive.google.com/drive/folders/1lXComU1HNd2dN4uU_SmUCpMosHbY5jF8?usp=sharing).
+You can download them [here](https://drive.google.com/drive/folders/1lXComU1HNd2dN4uU_SmUCpMosHbY5jF8?usp=sharing) to `./checkpoint` directory.

 Training a Model
 ---